As at: 05/02/2025

 Afghanistan

-According to the United Nations, 97 per cent of the Afghan people are living in poverty.
-Around 60 per cent of Afghanistan’s 40 million citizens are dependent on humanitarian assistance, with six million people on the verge of famine.
+According to the United Nations, 64 per cent of the Afghan people are living in poverty.
+Around half of Afghanistan’s 41.5 million citizens are dependent on humanitarian assistance, and 14 million people are suffering from acute hunger.
 Millions of children are at risk of severe malnutrition and life-threatening diseases.
-The United Nations estimates that 3 billion US dollars will be needed in 2024 just to support the basic needs of particularly vulnerable people in Afghanistan, such as infants, the elderly, those who are pregnant and those who are ill.
+The United Nations estimates that 2.5 billion US dollars will be needed in 2025 just to support the basic needs of particularly vulnerable people in Afghanistan, such as infants, the elderly, those who are pregnant and those who are ill.

 The de facto authorities are committing massive human rights violations, violating, in particular, the rights of women, girls and minorities, and systematically forcing women and girls out of public life.
 The United Nations views these forms of targeted discrimination as crimes against humanity.
 Girls are banned, for instance, from attending secondary schools and women are not allowed to go to university.
+In December 2024, the de facto authorities also banned women from training in the health sector.
 In addition, women are forbidden to work for non-governmental organisations, travel without being accompanied by a man or visit public places such as parks.
 Afghanistan’s de facto government is still not recognised internationally.

 Development work must and can continue